HEALTH PROMOTION & CHRONIC DISEASE PREVENTION NEWSLETTER

 - Today, five or more people with Diabetes Disease will die from its complications in U.S.

-Being a Lifestyle Coach, Nancy M. Louizor provides the Diabetes Prevention Lifestyle Program to people at risk in order to prevent Type 2 Diabetes.
+Nancy M. Guirand provides the Diabetes Prevention Lifestyle Program to people at risk to prevent Diabetes.

 FOR MORE INFORMATION ABOUT THE EVIDENCE-BASED DIABETES PREVENTION PROGRAM,